-Health benefits of peach fruit include relief from hypokalemia, cancer, obesity, cholesterol, blood stasis and neurodegenerative diseases.
-It helps in maintaining healthy vision, skin care, nervous system, healthy bones and teeth.
-It has anti-ageing properties and also helps in detoxification and improving digestion and cellular health.
-It has a wealth of essential nutrients and antioxidants which are valuable in pregnancy and helps in strengthening the immune system.
+The health benefits of peach fruit include relief from hypokalemia, cancer, obesity, cholesterol, blood stasis and neurodegenerative diseases.
+It helps in maintaining healthy vision, skin care, nervous system, healthy bones, and teeth.
+It has anti-aging properties and also helps in detoxification, as well as improving digestion and cellular health.
+It has a wealth of essential nutrients and antioxidants which are valuable during pregnancy and it helps in strengthening the immune system.

-Peach is a juicy and versatile summer fruit native of China and South Asia.
-Latin name Prunus persica, peach is a product of a deciduous tree and grows in temperate regions across the world.
-Peach belongs to the family of Rosaceae which also entails fruits like plum and cherry.
+Peaches are juicy and versatile summer fruits that are native to China and South Asia.
+Its Latin name is Prunus persica, and peaches are a product of a deciduous tree and grows in temperate regions across the world.
+Peaches belong to the family of Rosaceae, which also include fruits like plums and cherries.

-China is the largest producer of peaches and it is auspiciously revered as a Chinese symbol of longevity and immortality.
-Other top contributors in the peach production are Italy, Spain, United States and Greece.
-In fact, Georgia is also known as the “Peach state” for its contribution in producing the best-quality peaches with respect to flavor, texture and nutrition content.
-Peach got the rank of the state fruit of Georgia in 1995.
-Peaches are available in many different sizes, color ranging from yellow to red depending on the country of origin.
+China is the largest producer of peaches and they are auspiciously revered as a Chinese symbol of longevity and immortality.
+Other top contributors in peach production are Italy, Spain, the United States, and Greece.
+In fact, Georgia is also known as the “Peach State” for its contribution in producing the highest quality peaches with respect to flavor, texture, and nutritional content.
+Peaches attained the rank of the state fruit of Georgia in 1995.
+Peaches are available in many different sizes, and their colors range from yellow to red, depending on the country of origin.

-Unlike nectarines which have a smooth outer surface, peaches have a fuzzy, velvety skin.
+Unlike nectarines, which have a smooth outer surface, peaches have fuzzy, velvety skin.
 It has a delicate aroma and juicy, yellowish pulp.
-Peach is a drupe or a stone fruit because its outer fleshy part surrounds a shell enclosing a seed which is edible.
-Bases the grip of the flesh being free or rigid on the seed, peaches are classified into clinging-stone variety in which pulp clings tightly to the pit, semi-free stone in which the flesh separates out with little effort and free-stone variety in which the pulp separates easily from the pit.
+Peach is a drupe or a stone fruit because its outer fleshy part surrounds a shell, which encloses an edible seed.
+Based on the grip of the flesh being free or rigid on the seed, peaches are classified in the clinging-stone variety where pulp clings tightly to the pit, a semi-free stone in which the flesh separates out with little effort, and a free-stone variety in which the pulp separates easily from the pit.

-Peach stores a broad range of nutrients vital for the healthy functioning of the body.
-Peaches are a rich provider of vitamin A, beta-carotene and vitamin C (ascorbic acid).
-They are also a source of vitamin E (alpha-tocopherol), vitamin K (phylloquinone), vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B-6, folate and pantothenic acid.
-Peaches also offer a rich treasure of minerals such as calcium, potassium, magnesium, iron, manganese, phosphorous, zinc and copper.
-Peaches are low in calories, contain no saturated fat or cholesterol and are a good source of dietary fiber as well.
+Peaches store a broad range of nutrients that are vital for the healthy functioning of the body.
+Peaches are a rich provider of vitamin A, beta-carotene, and vitamin C (ascorbic acid).
+They are also a good source of vitamin E (alpha-tocopherol), vitamin K (phylloquinone), vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B-6, folate, and pantothenic acid.
+Peaches also offer a rich treasure of minerals such as calcium, potassium, magnesium, iron, manganese, phosphorous, zinc, and copper.
+Peaches are low in calories, contain no saturated fat or cholesterol, and are a good source of dietary fiber.

 Besides its refreshing taste and aroma, peaches are rich in carotenoids and offer a variety of health benefits.